"What Do You Do?": An Explainer

 A system, in this context, is the web of relationships, incentives, narratives, and material flows that shape behavior at scale.
 Change the architecture, and different outcomes emerge.
 Ignore it, and reforms remain cosmetic.

-The aim is to transition toward regenerative systems.
-Regenerative means life-enhancing rather than extractive.
-It describes social and economic arrangements that restore ecosystems, strengthen communities, and circulate value in ways that increase collective wellbeing over time.
+The aim is to transition toward regenerative systems, social and economic arrangements that restore ecosystems, strengthen communities, and circulate value in ways that increase collective wellbeing over time.
 This shift requires awareness of complexity.
 Living systems are adaptive, interdependent, and context-specific.
 One size does not fit all.

 Strategy at this level concerns leverage.
 Where are the points of intervention that alter trajectories?
 Which assumptions need revision?
 Which alliances unlock movement?